The Ultimate Hawai’i Volcanoes National Park Adventure Guide

-Hawaii Volcanoes National Park is on the Island of Hawai’i which is commonly called the Big Island.
-Hawai’i has two airports; Kona and Hilo.
-The Hawaii Volcanoes National Park summit area, which is the most widely visited section of the park, is a 45-minute drive from Hilo and 2-2.5 hour drive from Kona.
+The island of Hawai’i has two airports located in Kona and Hilo.
+The Hawai’i Volcanoes National Park summit area, which is the most widely visited section of the park, is a 45-minute drive from Hilo and 2-2.5 hour drive from Kona.

-Kona airport processes twice as many passengers compared to Hilo, which means it can be a little busier.
-If you can get reasonable flights, I encourage you to fly into one airport and fly out of the other, but check on one-way rental car prices first.
-Doing so allows you to see a majority of the island.
-Either way, Hawaii Volcanoes National Park is accessible from either side of the island so don’t fret too much about which airport to fly into.
-You’ll need a rental car to explore the park as there is no public transportation within the park, and things on the rest of the Big Island are pretty spread out.
+Either way, Hawai’i Volcanoes National Park is accessible from either side of the island so don’t fret too much about which airport to fly into.
+You’ll need a rental car to explore the park as there is no public transportation within the park and other attractions on the rest of the Big Island are pretty spread out.

 If you want to rent a campervan or car that you can sleep in, check out Outdoorsy.